 - License Number

 - Other vehicles involved in the accident

 An imaginary timer starts the moment that you are involved in a car crash.
 Not only do you have a limited amount of time to gather information and evidence from the scene of the accident, you also have a limited amount of time to contact and hire experienced car accident lawyers.
 Waiting to contact a professional attorney can give the other party involved more time to get a case put together, which may impact your compensation from the Kansas City car accident.

 Don’t get caught paying for medical bills that were caused by someone else’s negligence.
 According to the Association for Safe International Road Travel, over 2.35 million people are injured or disabled and 37,000 people are killed in an automobile collision each year.
 The total cost of damages comes out to about $230.6 billion.
 Feel free to call our office if you have questions about an injury or medical bill.

 The driver who caused the crash is responsible for covering the repair costs.
 However, saying “I’m sorry”, or “I didn’t see you” may come across as an admission of guilt.
 Try to contact your attorney before speaking with law enforcement or any other parties involved in the accident.

-In the unfortunate scenario that you are involved in a car crash, it may be important that you call a personal injury lawyer.
-The car accident attorneys at Castle Law Office are in Kansas City and we are here, right here, fighting for you.
-If you have been injured in a car accident call us at 816-842-7100 or click here to contact our Castle Law Car Accident Attorneys in Kansas City.
+In the unfortunate scenario that you are involved in a Kansas CIty car accident, it may be important that you call a personal injury lawyer.
+Our car accident lawyers in Kansas City are here, right here, fighting for you.
+If you have been injured in a Kansas City car accident call us at 816-842-7100 or contact us online to speak with one of our experienced Kansas City car accident attorneys.